covoucher/business/README.md

 # Contributing

 We select the right people into our team by requiring initial volunteer work en route to part-time or full-time employment.
-CoVoucher is a do-ocracy: if you have an idea, do it; when we're motivated by love, we can never fail, we can only improve what already exists.
+Employment is remote-only and will involve substantial freedom and autonomy, and thus require substantial initiative and creativity.

 If you want to join the cause with our own dedicated slack workspace, please message contact us at [our website](https://covoucher20.org/contact) including:
 - your CV
 - a track record of your portfolio
 - what is it, deep down, that motivates you
+- "proof of work"

+Proof of work ability is the most important element: a hire takes 6 months on average---a luxury we don't have---so we decided on this proof of work is a taster for what the job will be like in the first few months, which gives candidates and us a measure of the fit.
+We don't require a definite amount of time; as guidance, 30 min is probably too little, and 6 hours is probably too much (for transparency, please keep track of time and include it in the application).

-- "proof of work": something concrete and tangible that improves CoVoucher20 in some way; this can be a change in the CSS code of our website, a typo we should fix, an idea for advertisement, etc.
+We can't give specific directions on what we want for "proof of work" because usually conditions for startups evolve faster than the timelines for publishing job descriptions, and because the virus has pushed the speed of development and adaptation into overdrive.
+So we can only say what we expect in general terms: something concrete and tangible that improves CoVoucher20 in some way, such as a change in the CSS code of our website, a typo we should fix, an idea for advertisement, etc. If you can astonish us with the creativity or ingenuity of your contribution, you will do well.

 If you submit code, the following guidelines may be helpful:

-- We will assess the application by first looking at the result, and then assessing the changes with a `git diff`, so include the date or the commit hash from which you are making changes.
+- We will assess the application by first looking at the result, and then assessing the changes with a `git diff`, so include the date from which you are making changes (or, if you have access to the source code from our repo, the commit hash).
 - Keep your code DRY (Don't Repeat Yourself).
 Code is more often read than written; while code is initially an asset, it quickly becomes a liability when we need to maintain it.
-- Always use the latest version of the website or the source code, so we avoid merging two branches of development.
+- Always use the latest version on the website, for example the CSS file from our public server (or the source code if you have access to the our repo), so we avoid merging two branches of development.
 - Inspect our style and copy it, so your changes are 100% related to features and we spend our code review entirely on your real contribution (we will not review changes from tabs to spaces, for example).